operand/agency/README.md

 Once added to a space, each agent may send a `help` message to discover other agents and actions that are available in the space.

-The `WebApp` which hosts a simple chat UI supports a "slash" syntax summarized
+The `WebApp` application hosts a simple chat UI that supports a "slash" syntax summarized here:
-here:

 ```python
 /actionname arg1:val1 arg2:val2 ...
 ```

-So a person using the chat UI can discover available actions with:
+So a person using the chat UI can discover available actions by typing:

 ```
 /help